Spearfish Canyon: Flora and fauna

 Of the 1,585 plant species found in South Dakota, 1,260 species are in the Black Hills, many of which can be found in Spearfish Canyon.
 Ponderosa pines are the most prominent vegetation in the Black Hills.
 As for bird species, turkeys, bluejays, woodpeckers, cliff swallows, chickadees, and golden or bald eagles are seen in the area.
 The canyon supports a cross-section of four-footed animal life.
 White-tail and mule deer can be found throughout the drive.
 Porcupines, raccoons, squirrels, and chipmunks might be spotted as well as a bobcat or a yellow-bellied marmot.
+Mountain Goats were introduced into the Black Hills in the 1920's, and are commonly seen in the section of Spearfish Canyon near the Bridal Veil Falls.

+The Pahasapa, or Black Hills, Mountain Snail (Oreohelix cooperi) is a small, terrestrial snail species endemic to the Black Hills, including the Spearfish Canyon.
+The species is rare, and in decline due to habitat degradation.

 Geology

-It is often studied by geologists due to the extreme old age of the Precambrian rocks exposed by the creek bed.
+The Spearfish Canyon region is often studied by geologists due to the extreme old age of the Precambrian rocks exposed by the creek bed.
 The canyon's high walls are of three dominant rock types.
 The Cambrian to Ordovician Deadwood Shale at the bottom lies on an unconformity above Precambrian rock and can be identified by its brown color.
 It is multi-layered in appearance and ranges from 10 ft to 400 ft thick.
 Englewood Limestone in the middle is pink to red colored and is 30 ft to 60 ft thick.
 The Paleogene Paha Sapa Limestone, the top layer, is the thickest (300 ft to 600 ft) and is buff-colored and weathered gray in appearance.
 Caves and fossils are frequently found in the Paha Sapa Limestone.